Manjil and Rudbar Wind Farm

 Manjil, Harzvil, Siahpoush and Rudbar Wind Farms are wind farms located in Gilan, Iran.
 In 1995 the Iranian governors decided to use renewable energies in Iran and started to develop wind farms in Manjil area.
 They start with installing a Nord Tank NTK-500/37 wind turbine.
 They added other products of Nordtank such as NTK-300/35 and NTK-550/42.
 The developer was Iran Renewable energies organization (SUNA) as representative of TAVANIR, and they chose Saba-Niroo as Iranian manufacturer to produce wind turbines in Iran.
 Saba-Niroo signed a joint venture agreement with Vestas to produce V47-660/45 in Iran.
 Moshanir power engineering consultants were the consultants of the project.

 Finally, the project finished in February 2015.

-Due to the privatization policy, TAVANIR established Manjil green power Generation company (www.sabzniroo.ir) and transferred all of his ownership on the mentioned power plant to this company.
+Due to the privatization policy, TAVANIR established Manjil green power Generation company and transferred all of his ownership on the mentioned power plant to this company.

 The company transferred to Omid Taban Hour Energy Management company on February 22, 2018.

 The total installed wind turbines in this project are as below: